moshix/OSVS1/README.md

 IBM OS/VS1 Release 6.0 Distribution Library Tapes
 -------------------------------------------------

-This is a repo that simply stores the DLIB tapes of OS/VS1 rel 6.0 as announced and made available by Kevin Leonard and (I think) Mark Waterbury.
+This is a repo that simply stores the DLIB tapes of OS/VS1 rel 6.0.
+The SYSGEN instructions below are by K. Leonard and M. Waterbury.
-I did not contribute anything to these tapes, I simply make them available to myself here so I don't have to log on to groups.io each time to download them.

-All the credit goes to the two above mentioned gentlemen... and to International Business Machines aka IBM.

 thanks